JHU-Measles-Tracking-Team/measles_data/README.md

 | County Daily Data | Administrative reporting dates | Public health response timeline, administrative burden tracking |
 | State Weekly Data | Epidemiological rash onset dates where available | Epidemiological analysis, outbreak curves, transmission modeling |

+### Unusual Cases Methodology:

+- The state of Kansas does not provide exact case numbers for counties with less than five confirmed cases.
+As such, we aggregate such cases to an "unknown county" until further information is available.
+- The state of Tennessee provides confirmed case reporting on public health region rather than counties.
+We provide Tennessee cases on the same level.
+- The state of Oklahoma does not provide county information on the confirmed cases.
+As such, we aggregate all cases to the "Oklahoma county" until further information is available.
 ## Update Schedule

 Data are updated **Tuesdays and Fridays** at approximately **5:00 PM Eastern Time**.